 Fiddle player, singer and composer Isla Ratcliff is a passionate and inventive musician from Edinburgh, Scotland.

-Since releasing her debut album The Castalia in 2021, Isla has been receiving increasing attention for her fiery fiddle playing and her rich singing voice.
-She was a Semi-Finalist in the BBC Young Traditional Musician of the Year 2022 competition, and she was nominated for Up and Coming Artist of the Year 2022 at the MG Alba Scots Trad Music Awards.
-She has performed across Scotland, the UK and Europe, including at Celtic Connections, Cambridge Folk Festival, Sidmouth FolkWeek, the Edinburgh Festival Fringe, Seall Festival of Small Halls, the BBC Proms, and festivals in France, Germany and Denmark.
-Isla’s second album, The Scottish Four Seasons, is due for release in 2025.
+With the release of her first two albums, The Castalia in 2021 and The Scottish Four Seasons in 2025, Isla has been receiving increasing attention for her fiery fiddle playing and her rich singing voice.
+She was nominated for Musician of the Year 2025 at the MG Alba Scots Trad Music Awards, and she was a Semi-Finalist in the BBC Young Traditional Musician of the Year 2022 competition.
+She has toured across Scotland, the UK and Europe, including at Celtic Connections, Festival Interceltique de Lorient, Cambridge Folk Festival, Sidmouth FolkWeek, the Edinburgh Festival Fringe, SEALL Festival of Small Halls, the BBC Proms, and festivals in France, Germany and Denmark.

 Inspired by landscape, people and experiences, Isla aims to create music that excites, soothes and challenges the listener to think.
 Her work is underpinned by her interests in tradition, community, cultural politics, the environment, and music’s positive impact on our wellbeing.